Omar Franco

-Omar Franco, Dominican singer and composer, was born on a June 11 in the town of Castañuelas, in the province of Monte Cristi, Dominican Republic, but spent most of his childhood, reaching adulthood, in the city of La Vega.
+Omar Franco, Dominican singer and composer, was born on June 11 in the town of Castañuelas, in the province of Monte Cristi, Dominican Republic.
+He spent most of his childhood, reaching adulthood, in the city of La Vega.

 Beginnings

-Omar Franco began in the song when he won first place in the "Primer Festival de la Voz Vegana" (First Festival of Vegan Voice), in La Vega, in 1971.
-Then he joined the orchestra of Rafelito Martinez, as a singer of boleros.
-Then he was studying the first year at the Faculty of Medicine of the Universidad Autónoma de Santo Domingo, but little later he stopped his studies to engage in an artistic career.
+Franco began his singing career when he won first place in the Primer Festival de la Voz Vegana (First Festival of Vegan Voice) in La Vega, in 1971.
+He joined the orchestra of Rafelito Martinez, as a singer of boleros.
+He studied the first year at the Faculty of Medicine of the Universidad Autónoma de Santo Domingo, but stopped his studies to engage in an artistic career.

-Later he participated in the "V Festival de la Canción Dominicana", celebrated by AMUCABA (Association of musicians, singers, dancers and speakers) at the "Palacio de Bellas Artes" of Santo Domingo, in November 1972, with the song composed by him Por Ti.
-On that opportunity he won three awards: third place as the composer of the song "Por Ti," third place as the interpreter of it, and “The Revelation” of the Festival.
-That song was recorded by Omar at LP Festival finalists and later by the Puerto Rican singer Carmita Jiménez.
-After the Festival, the city of La Vega gave him a certificate of recognition declaring him "Adopted Son" of the city.
-Thereafter he began appearing on various programs on Dominican television.
+In November 1972, he participated in the fifth Festival de la Canción Dominicana, celebrated by AMUCABA (Association of musicians, singers, dancers and speakers) at the Palacio de Bellas Artes of Santo Domingo with "Por Ti'", a song he composed, and won three awards: third place as the composer of "Por Ti", third place as the performer of it and "The Revelation of the Festival".
+That song was recorded by Franco at LP Festival finalists and later by the Puerto Rican singer Carmita Jiménez.
+After the festival, the city of La Vega gave him a certificate of recognition declaring him an "Adopted Son" of the city.
+Thereafte,r he began appearing on various programs on Dominican television.

-In 1973 and 1975, he participated in the second and third "Festival International de la Canción y de la Voz" of Puerto Rico, respectively, being among the finalists.
+In 1973 and 1975, he participated in the second and third Festival International de la Canción y de la Voz of Puerto Rico, respectively, being among the finalists.

 He took singing lessons with teacher and lyric soprano Olga Azar, at the "Conservatorio Nacional de Música".
 This allowed him to play the character of Gastone in the opera La Traviata by Giuseppe Verdi, when that work, conducted by Maestro Carlos Piantini, was presented at the Teatro Nacional Dominicano in 1977.